CULTURAL REPORT

 The gradient slang is the Sprawl’s living linguistic response to the New Divide’s five axes — a constantly evolving vocabulary of terms, slurs, markers, and social cues that encode hierarchical position, intergroup hostility, and the specific emotional textures of discrimination.
 The vocabulary is alive: new terms emerge monthly, old terms shift meaning, regional variations proliferate, and the Dregs Dictionary scrambles to document what corporate linguists scramble to study.

 The terms are organized by axis but cross-pollinate constantly.
 A “gray chromer” — deprecated former augmented individual — carries the markers of two axes.
 A “batch ghost” — designed child running at minimum viable consciousness — carries three.
 The compound terms are the most revealing.
-They document the intersectional experience of the New Divide, the way multiple axes stack.
+They document the intersectional experience of the New Divide, the way multiple axes stack into positions the official taxonomy has no name for.

 The Vocabulary, Axis by Axis